berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Figure 1.
 Direct Rendering Block Diagram.

-In order to use direct rendering, a client must create a direct render- ing context.
+In order to use direct rendering, a client must create a direct rendering context.
 Both the client context state and the server context state of a direct rendering context exist in the client's address space; this state cannot be shared by a client in another process.
 With indirect rendering contexts, the client context state is kept in the client's address space and